kmurph73/set-state-is-great/README.md

 Previously, one could simply do: `store.useState('drawer')`.

-However, SSiG internally used [useComponentId](https://gist.github.com/sqren/fc897c1629979e669714893df966b1b7) to identify the component, which has side effects (albeit harmless), so [it wasn't compatible with StrictMode](https://github.com/facebook/react/issues/20826).
+However, SSiG internally used [useComponentId](https://gist.github.com/sqren/fc897c1629979e669714893df966b1b7) to identify the component, which has side effects, so [it wasn't compatible with StrictMode](https://github.com/facebook/react/issues/20826).

 I considered providing both a `StrictStore` and `Store` class, in case one wasn't using `StrictMode`.
 But I didn't want to maintain two nearly identical classes, and don't want to discourage people from using `StrictMode`.